-One of the best water bottles for hiking will keep you happily hydrated wherever your journey takes you.
+It's a simple and often overlooked piece of kit, but there is more to find the best water bottle for hiking than you might think.
 Even the shortest outdoor jaunt will see you work up a thirst, so carrying a drink in some form is an excellent idea, and on a longer excursion it's absolutely essential.
 In short, a good quality water bottle a vital element of your outdoors kit list.
 The recommendations below are all specially designed for hiking, or have features that will serve you well in the great outdoors, but they’re also extremely useful in daily life too.

 Indeed, the best water bottles for hiking will serve you well across the board, from work meetings and days in the office, to travelling and long days on the trail, they’ll keep you hydrated and happy, as well as saving the environment from single-use bottles.
 If you need something that'll let you drink possibly suspect water without ending up with a dodgy tum, head to our best water purifier guide instead (and if you just want something for the office, you'll find basic / stylish options in our general best water bottle guide).